cdap-guides/cdap-etl-guide/StreamToImpala/README.rst

 that reads from a Batch Source and persists it to a Sink.
 In this example, we will read events from a Stream in batch and use a TPFS Sink to make the data queryable by Impala.

-The file `config.json <config.json>`__ contains a sample Application configuration that you can use to accomplish the above task.
-Our sample Application uses these components:
+The file `config.json <config.json>`__ contains a sample application configuration that you can use to accomplish the above task.
+Our sample application uses these components:

 - The ``cdap-data-pipeline`` system artifact, since we want to perform the pipeline in batch
 - Stream source, configured to read from the *trades* Stream
 - TPFSAvro sink, configured to write to the *trades_converted* Dataset

-You can create and start the Application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).
+You can create and start the application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).

 **Notes:**